-Generally, preparation for the law school application process should begin about a year and a half prior to your intended start date in law school.
+Generally, preparation for the law school application process should begin about a year and a half prior to your intended start date in law school, with a recommended application date between the start of September to the end of October for a given cycle.
 However, as early as possible, you should visit LSAC.org to familiarize yourself with the LSAT (Law School Admission Test) and CAS (Credential Assembly Service).

 Once you are ready to prepare for the application process, you will need to follow a timeline similar to the one described below.
 Keep in mind that the following is a general timeline, and that the LSAT is administered various times throughout the year.